 1 ¾-3 ¼” (4.4-8.3cm).
 Large protuberant eyes with vertical pupils.
 Stout, plump body that is brown or yellowish brown.
-Two yellow stripes run from eye down back, forming a rough hourglass shape.
+Two yellow to cream stripes run from eye down back, forming a rough hourglass shape.
 Belly gray to white, without spots.
-Each hind foot has a long digging spade.
+Each hind foot has a pronounced “spade” tubercle used for digging.

 Single, loud, brassy note sounding like “Whar”.
 Very loud, especially in large choruses.

 Southern half of state.
 Occurs in sand deposits along Wabash, Ohio, and White River systems, and also in the karst and escarpment regions southern Indiana.

 Eats invertebrates such as beetles, crickets, caterpillars, spiders and snails.

 Areas of loose or sandy soil including cultivated fields and forested areas.

 Shallow, temporary pools sometimes located in flooded lawns, agricultural fields, or other open areas.

 Deposited in bands or clusters up to a foot long.
 Can hatch in as little as 24 hours in hot weather, otherwise may take 2-3 days.